-The City may require any owner or operator engaged in any activity or owning or operating any facility which that may cause or contribute to storm water pollution, illicit discharges, or non-storm water discharges to the MS4storm water system or state waters, to undertake, at the owner or operator's expense, monitoring and analysis by a state-certified laboratory, pursuant to the provisions of this chapter and furnish those.
-These reports shall be submitted to the Public Works Department as deemed necessary, to determine compliance with this chapter as well as the Storm Water Specifications and Design Standards, and administrative rules.
+The City may require any owner or operator engaged in any activity that may cause or contribute to storm water pollution, illicit discharges, or non-storm water discharges to the storm water system or state waters, to undertake at the owner or operator's expense, monitoring and analysis by a state-certified laboratory, pursuant to the provisions of this chapter.
+These reports shall be submitted to the Public Works Department, to determine compliance with this chapter and administrative rules.